 Are there any changes to your accounting class?

-The Danish Financial Statements Act regulates all commercial enterprises regardless of legal form or size.
-It is structured around a so-called 'building block model' that defines which financial reporting rules a company is subject to.
-Depending on the size of your company, you fall under one of the four accounting classes A, B, C or D. Which accounting class you belong to depends on the calculation of statutory size limits based on net revenue, balance sheet total and average number of employees.
+The Danish Financial Statements Act regulates all commercial enterprises and is structured around a so-called 'building block model' that defines which rules a company is subject to regarding financial reporting depending on its size, which is divided into four accounting classes: A, B, C or D. The accounting class you belong to depends on certain statutory size thresholds related to net revenue, balance sheet total and average number of employees.

-The key point here is to consider whether you are exposed to a change in accounting class compared to last year, including consideration of whether there have been any legislative changes.
-It is important to note that the size limits for all accounting classes have just been increased by approx. 25 per cent effective for annual reports approved after 1 June 2024.
-In practice, this means that if you have not yet submitted your 2023 annual report at the time of the act's adoption, you will be able to apply the new size limits.
-This requires that you have been below two of the three new size limits for two consecutive years, which would in this situation be the financial years 2022 and 2023.
+The key point here is that you need to consider whether you are exposed to a change in accounting class compared to last year, including considering whether there have been changes in legislation.
+It is important to note that the size thresholds for all accounting classes were increased by approximately 25% effective for annual financial statements approved after June 1 2024.
+In practice, this means that the changes take effect from the 2024 annual report onwards.

 If you report under IFRS (voluntarily or as required), it is important to be aware that you are also subject to compliance with the IFRS Executive Order, which contains supplementary disclosure provisions.